Signs of Abuse: The different types of child abuse

 Physical abuse refers to intentional physical harm to another person.
 It does not refer to punishments such as spanking if it is reasonable.
 Still, if it causes bodily injury to the child, it is abuse.

 Physical abuse includes burning, beating, throwing, or choking the victim.

 Some children who are victims of physical abuse have a record of frequent hospital visits with severe injuries.
-Children in these cases often don't report how their injuries happened.
-They often say it was an accident instead of reporting the abuse to a trusted adult.
+Children in these cases often don't report how their injuries happened or say it was an accident.

-Professionals like teachers, social workers, medical doctors may notice frequent minor injuries such as cuts or bruises on a victim.
-These children may have trouble concentrating in class, and their grades may start to slip.
-Some victims may also attempt to hide these injuries from others by wearing heavy clothing even when it's hot outside.
+Professionals like teachers, social workers, and medical doctors may notice frequent minor injuries such as cuts or bruises on a victim.
+Some victims may also attempt to hide these injuries from others by wearing heavy clothing, even when it's hot outside.

 Unlike physical abuse, emotional abuse doesn't cause bodily harm.
 Instead, it causes emotional and psychological harm.
 It damages a child's emotional development and sense of self-worth.

-Emotional abuse includes constant criticism, threats, rejection, and withholding love or guidance.
-However, each of these acts prevents children from learning proper emotional regulation and lowers their sense of self-worth.
+Emotional abuse includes constant criticism, threats, rejection, and withholding of love or guidance.
+These acts prevent children from learning proper emotional regulation and lower their sense of self-worth.
 The child is often told that their abuse happens because of a failure on the child's part, such as bad grades.

 Physical neglect refers to the materials the child needs to survive.
 They are underfed, under-clothed, and may not have adequate shelter.

 Medical neglect is when a caretaker does not provide proper medical care and attention to the child.
 For example, if the child requires prescription medication, a negligent caretaker would not give this to them.